-You have previous work experience you would be typically be applying for senior credit analyst position.
-You could surely expect questions on your previous job profile, the projects and assignments that you worked upon, key learning’s and the reason of you leaving that job.
-This shouldn’t be a difficult to answer as you would have a detail idea about it.
-But yes make sure you have practiced the answers well before so that you could structure them well.
+If you have previous work experience, you would typically be applying for a senior credit analyst position.
+You could expect questions on your previous job profile, the projects and assignments you worked on, key learnings, and why you left that job.
+This shouldn’t be difficult to answer as you would have a detailed idea.
+But yes, make sure you have practiced the answers well before to structure them well.

 Sample Work Experience Questions

 - Have you applied any new technology or information in your previous job?
 If yes, what was it and how did it help your company?

 - An experience where you faced a difficult situation or a complaint which you resolved?

 - Tell me an effective method you have used to determine likely profitability of loans.

 - Tell me about a situation at your previous office where you identified a complex problem and identified the solution.
 How did it help your employer?

 - Have you helped coach or mentor someone in your previous job?
 What did you do and what improvements you saw in that person in terms of know-how and skills?

 Industry Know-how Questions

 “During the recruitment process for a specific industry, expect to be asked some industry-specific questions.”
 You should be aware of the various industry verticals and the stakeholders.
 Credit analysts must keep up with new improvements regarding the industry they are analyzing.
 It shows that you are keen on this industry and its working.